nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In NEST 3.0, ``nest.Create()`` returns a *NodeCollection* object instead of a list of global IDs.
-This provides a more compact and flexible container for node handles.
+This provides a more compact and flexible way for handling nodes.

 .. note::